 - 10 times the vitamin A of carrots

 - 17 times the calcium of cows milk

 Moringa is one of the most prolific, natural antioxidant foods known.
 It is said to contain a whopping 46 antioxidants that prevent the damage of tissue from the action of free radical oxidation in the body.

-The combined effect of so many antioxidants, makes Moringa’s ability to protect against oxidation and ageing far more powerful than individual antioxidants.
+The combined effect of so many antioxidants makes Moringa’s ability to protect against oxidation and aging far more powerful than individual antioxidants.

 Probably the Highest Protein Content of Any Plant Food

 Moringa leaves are thought to have the highest protein ratio of any plant-food ever discovered on our planet.
 They contain up to 40% protein.

 According to the USDA, they have all of the 9 essential amino acids (histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, valine).
 Amino acids are the building blocks of protein.
 It is said, that the amino acid ratio in Moringa, is very balanced for bio-availability and human absorption.

 Extraordinary Cytokinin Levels to Delay the Aging Process

 Moringa leaves have been shown to have phenomenally high levels of the cytokinin plant hormones called zeatins and dihyrozeatins.